 Whenever a setpoint demand is present, the boiler(s) is operated to maintain the setpoint target.
-The primary pump does not turn on, but may operate based on a Boiler Demand.
+The primary pump does not turn on, but may operate based on a Boiler Demand or an External Input Signal.

 It is assumed that the Setpoint pump will provide adequate flow through the heat exchanger and the boiler.